bashatahamal/bashatahamal.github.io/projects/4_pedect.md

     - actuator
     - python
 summary: Utilization of object recognition for sidewalk safety on roadblock using real time video processing.
 describe-opening: This project is a student creativity program (PKM) funded by Directorate General of Higher Education, Ministry of National Education (DIKTI) by submitting a proposal with an obligation to make a final report.
-It is a road block like tool on a pedestrian path that utilizes object detection/realtime video processing using camera (Raspberry Pi 3 + Intel Movidius 2) which function to prevent other than pedestrian and cyclist from entering the area.
-This project was done by three people and the work I did
+It is a road block like tool on a pedestrian path that utilizes object detection/realtime video processing using camera (Raspberry Pi 3 + Intel Movidius 2) which function to prevent other than pedestrians and cyclists from entering the area.
+This project was carried out by three people and the work I did
 describe-content:
     - Leader in the team
     - Worked on designing the tool and components needed.
     - Programmer (Python, Intel Movidius NCSDK, Raspberry Pi and others software related).
-    - Designing algorithm and tuning pre trained Convolutional Neural Network model for object detection.
+    - Designing algorithm and tuning pre-trained Convolutional Neural Network model for object detection.
 describe-closing:

 ---